nfriesen1/CISC-480-Portfolio/README.md

     Change the settings to your liking and click ok.
 This will create a neural network result page like this: https://github.com/nfriesen1/CISC-480-Portfolio/blob/main/Project%202%20Files/Final_Data%20-%20Neural.jrp
   </li>
 </ol>

+If you would like to learn more about this, you can refer to our final project paper here: https://github.com/nfriesen1/CISC-480-Portfolio/blob/main/Project%202%20Files/Final%20Project%20Paper%20Updated.docx